 When it comes to Philadelphia craft breweries, there’s Dock Street, and there’s everybody else.
 This is the place where the revolution began in 1985: the real, first, all-grain microbrewery in Philadelphia.
 (Boston Brewery had a short-lived Sam Adams Ale House in the city that was founded in 1984 and served craft beers largely brewed elsewhere).

 Each year, Dock Street cranks out close to 50 different beers, so you’ll never tire of trying them all.
 Of course, come for the Bohemian Pilsner, the beer that started them off.
 Dock has also been experimenting with the Philly Sour, calling their version Fera Bestia.
 Grab a brew and bite of nosh at this Philly original.
 Brewery tours available at Dock Street South on Saturdays (reservations required).
-Location: 2118 Washington Avenue in South Philly.
-Note: A second location is planned for Fishtown with an expected late 2022 opening date.
-The famous West Philly location on 50th Street has closed.
+Location: 2118 Washington Avenue in South Philly or at 1229 N. Front Street in Fishtown.
+Note: the famous West Philly location on 50th Street has closed.
 Learn more.

 Evil Genius Beer Company